 If you are a student and would like to explore becoming an expert by experience, please call 01442 864966 or email firstname.lastname@example.org

-You can find more information on our student development programme page.
+You can find more information and read student sucess stories on our student development programme page.

-We believe you are an expert in your own recovery and encourage you to take control, by attending our courses you are already on your journey.
-Please look at the following pages:
+We believe you are an expert in your own recovery and encourage you to take control.
+By attending our courses you are already on your journey, and may find the following pages helpful.

 To get involved, please enrol in our student development programme.